librarianrafia/cv/index.md

 - Led committee to put on [DHRI@SMU (2018-2021)](http://www.smu.edu/dhri)

 *Committees at SMU (2017-Present)*
+- Serves on library committee on AI, Research and Instruction Committee (Oct.
+2024-Present)
-- Chaired Data Literacy Working Group (Summer 2023 - Present)
+- Chaired Data Literacy Working Group (Summer 2023-Present)
 - Chaired Data Policy Working Group (Spring 2023)
 - Serves on Online Learning Committee (Jan.
-2022- Present)
+2022-Present)
 - Led committee on Workshops (Spring 2021-Fall 2021)
 - Leads committee on the Digital Humanities Research Institute (2018-2022, 2024)
 - Served on library committee on Research and Scholarly Communication (2017-2020)
-- Served on Search Committees (2019, 2021, 2023)
+- Served on Search Committees (2019, 2021, 2023, 2024)

 ### University of Texas at Arlington